-b The RHS vector.
+${\bf b}\,$ The RHS vector.

 Scope: local Type: required Intent: in.
-Specified as: a rank one array or an object of type psb_T_vect_type. x The initial guess.
+Specified as: a rank one array or an object of type psb_T_vect_type. \mathbf{x} The initial guess.
 Scope: local Type: required Intent: inout.
 Specified as: a rank one array or an object of type psb_T_vect_type. eps The stopping tolerance.
 Scope: global Type: required Intent: in.
 Specified as: a real number. desc_a contains data structures for communications.
 Scope: local Type: required Intent: in.
 Specified as: a structured data of type psb_desc_type. itmax The maximum number of iterations to perform.
 Scope: global Type: optional Intent: in.
 Default: itmax = 1000.
 Specified as: an integer variable $itmax \ge 1$. itrace If > 0 print out an informational message about convergence every itrace iterations.
 Scope: global Type: optional Intent: in. irst An integer specifying the restart parameter.
 Scope: global Type: optional.
 Intent: in.
 Values: irst > 0.
 This is employed for the BiCGSTABL or RGMRES methods, otherwise it is ignored. istop An integer specifying the stopping criterion.
 Scope: global Type: optional.
 Intent: in.
 Values: 1: use the normwise backward error, 2: use the scaled 2-norm of the residual.
 Default: 2.
 On Return x The computed solution.
-Scope: local Type: required iter The number of iterations performed.
+Scope: local err The convergence estimate on exit.
 Scope: global Type: optional Intent: out.
-Returned as: an integer variable.
+Returned as: a real number.